MicrosoftDocs/connected-spaces/articles/mobile-app-add-camera-skill-zones.md

 4. The new zone appears in the middle of the screen.
 Tap and drag the zone endpoints to resize the zone and move it where you want it to go.

-5. To change the size of the zone, tap and drag the corners.

-6. When you’re done, tap the screen, and then tap **Edit Skills Details** at the bottom of the screen.
+5. When you’re done, tap the screen, and then tap **Edit Skills Details** at the bottom of the screen.

-7. Make changes to the fields to customize the skill for your store’s needs.
+6. Make changes to the fields to customize the skill for your store’s needs.

     ![Skill zone fields](media/skill-zone-fields.PNG "Skill zone fields")